fordanic/openslide-matlab/README.md

 OpenSlide for compiling the binaries.
 Remember to also add the folders of these libraries and the include files to the MATLAB path.

-If using release 3.4 or older, make sure to edit the openslide.h so that
+If using release 3.4 or older, make sure to edit the openslide.h so that '#include <openslide-features.h>' reads '#include "openslide-features.h"' instead.
-#include <openslide-features.h> reads #include "openslide-features.h" instead.

 When running openslide_load_library a wrapper header file will be created in the openslide MATLAB repository.
 This file is needed